AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

 * The iteration predicate of Ada quantified expressions, in the same contexts as for if-expressions.

+* The iterator filter predicate optionally present in a loop parameter specification or in an iterator specification, in the same context as if-expressions.

 The expression may be of essentially any type in C. In Ada, this may be the standard Boolean type, or subtypes of it, or derived types thereof.
 Here are a few examples show-casing decisions in a variety of